Jowangsin: In mythology

-The origin of Jowangshin appears in the Munjeon Bonpuli, a myth of Jeju Island.
+The origin of Jowangsin appears in the Munjeon Bonpuli, a myth of Jeju Island.

-Meanwhile, Jowangshin can be vengeful against those who do not honor the five taboos.
+Meanwhile, Jowangsin can be vengeful against those who do not honor the five taboos.
 In the Seongjugut, the envoy of heaven, Okhwang Chasa, cannot enter the house of Hwanguyangssi because of the glorious and intimidating armor of Hwanguyangssi.
-However, the Jowangshin reveals how to get past this obstacle.
+However, the Jowangsin reveals how to get past this obstacle.
 The solution is to capture Hwanguyangssi at sunrise, when he undresses and climbs a nearby mountain to visit his parents.
-The reason for Jowangshin betraying her master is because Hwanguyangssi throws his muddy shoes in the kitchen, and his wife Makmak Buin puts knives above the hearth.
+The reason for Jowangsin betraying her master is because Hwanguyangssi throws his muddy shoes in the kitchen, and his wife Makmak Buin puts knives above the hearth.

 The same aspect is shown in the Jangja Puli.
-There, the three death gods, Gangrim Doryeong, Hae Wonmaek, and Yi Deokchun, are aided by Jowangshin as they attempt to send the evil Samajangja to the underworld.
+There, the three Jeoseung Sajas, Gangrim Doryeong, Hae Wonmaek, and Yi Deokchun, are aided by Jowangsin as they attempt to send the evil Samajangja to the underworld.
 In here, she appears as a crone wearing a crown made of seven treasures.
 The goddess tells the death gods that Samajangja is sleeping in the visitors' quarters, or Haenglangchae, to avoid death.
 The reason for this betrayal is because Samajangja places his feet on the hearth every morning and evening and throws knives around the kitchen.

-However, Jowangshin can be a benevolent deity.
+However, Jowangsin can be a benevolent deity.
 In the Chasa Bonpuli, the hero (who later becomes a death god)'s wife serves rice cake, or tteok, to Jowang in preparations for Gangrim Doryeong's quest.

 When Gangrim Doryeong goes west to the underworld, he finds a crone who has a bent back.
 No matter how much Gangrim Doryeong ran, he could never catch up.
 When Gangrim Doryeong nearly fainted of fatigue, the crone sat under a tree.

 When Gangrim Doryeong took out his Tteok, the crone took out her tteok, which looked and tasted the same as Gangrim Doryeong's tteok.
-The crone then revealed that she was Jowangshin, and that she had guided Gangrim Doryeong so far.
+The crone then revealed that she was Jowangsin, and that she had guided Gangrim Doryeong so far.
 She also said that there were 78 trails leading from 'that' trail, and that one would lead to the underworld.
-Jowangshin additionally mentioned that her help was because of Gangrim Doryeong's wife, even though Jowangshin was personally angry at Gangrim Doryeong (who practically lived with prostitutes and lived on makgeolli, or rice wine).
+Jowangsin additionally mentioned that her help was because of Gangrim Doryeong's wife, even though Jowangsin was personally angry at Gangrim Doryeong (who practically lived with prostitutes and lived on makgeolli, or rice wine).